DMZ Campaign (1969–1971): August

-On 1 August at 10:10 a forward observer directed artillery fire onto eight PAVN 8 mi north-northeast of the Rockpile killing two.
-On 2 August at 07:15 an aerial observer saw eight PAVN near a bunker complex 8 mi north-northeast of the Rockpile and directed artillery and airstrikes onto the position causing two secondary explosions, destroying nine bunkers and killing six PAVN.
+On 1 August at 10:10 a forward observer directed artillery fire onto eight PAVN 8 mi north-northeast of the Rockpile, killing two.
+On 2 August at 07:15 an aerial observer saw eight PAVN near a bunker complex 8 mi north-northeast of the Rockpile and directed artillery and airstrikes onto the position, causing two secondary explosions, destroying nine bunkers and killing six PAVN.
 Also at 07:15 a U.S./ARVN firebase 0.5 mi north of Gio Linh was hit by mortar fire and artillery fire was directed onto the firing location.
-At 12:35 a Marine firebase 4 mi south-southeast of Con Thien was hit by 20 107mm rockets causing minimal damage and artillery fire was directed onto the firing position.
+At 12:35 a Marine firebase 4 mi south-southeast of Con Thien was hit by 20 107 mm rockets, causing minimal damage and artillery fire was directed onto the firing position.
 On 5 August at 17:30 a U.S. firebase 4 miles south-southeast of Con Thien received fire and artillery fire was directed onto the firing position.
-At 18:35 an aerial observer directed airstrikes onto ten PAVN 7 mi west-southwest of Con Thien killing one.
-At the same time another aerial observer saw ten PAVN 7 miles west of Con Thien and directed artillery fire onto the location causing three secondary explosions.
-At 19:15 Con Thien was hit by five 140mm rockets causing minimal damage, artillery fire was directed onto the firing position 4.5 miles to the west.
+At 18:35 an aerial observer directed airstrikes onto ten PAVN 7 mi west-southwest of Con Thien, killing one.
+At the same time another aerial observer saw ten PAVN 7 miles west of Con Thien and directed artillery fire onto the location, causing three secondary explosions.
+At 19:15 Con Thien was hit by five 140 mm rockets, causing minimal damage, artillery fire was directed onto the firing position 4.5 miles to the west.

 On 7 August at 08:45 a unit of the 3rd Marines patrolling 4 mi north-northeast of the Rockpile engaged with two PAVN companies in fortified positions.
-The Marines were supported by artillery, helicopter gunships and airstrikes and the PAVN withdrew at 17:00 leaving 29 dead and seven individual and one crew-served weapons; U.S. losses were four killed.
+The Marines were supported by artillery, helicopter gunships and airstrikes and the PAVN withdrew at 17:00, leaving 29 dead and seven individual and one crew-served weapons; U.S. losses were four killed.
 At midday a unit of the 1st Brigade operating 4 miles west-southwest of Con Thien engaged a PAVN company and were supported by artillery and helicopter gunships.
-The PAVN withdrew at 14:20 leaving 56 dead and 23 individual and three crew-served weapons; U.S. losses were three killed.
-At 14:00 another unit of the 3rd Marines patrolling 4 miles northwest of the Rockpile engaged a PAVN force killing five; U.S. losses were one killed.
+The PAVN withdrew at 14:20, leaving 56 dead and 23 individual and three crew-served weapons; U.S. losses were three killed.
+At 14:00 another unit of the 3rd Marines patrolling 4 miles northwest of the Rockpile engaged a PAVN force, killing five; U.S. losses were one killed.
 At 16:35 a forward observer saw PAVN fire being directed at a 1st Brigade unit 4 miles west-southwest of Con Thien and directed artillery fire onto the location.
 At 19:30 a U.S./ARVN firebase 6 mi north of Gio Linh received mortar fire and returned fire on the position.
-On 8 August at 07:10 a U.S./ARVN firebase 4 mi south of Gio Linh was hit by five 140mm rockets killing two marines and a Vietnamese civilian, artillery fire was directed onto the firing location.
-At 08:45 and 12:45 a U.S./ARVN firebase 7 mi southwest of Gio Linh was hit by 122mm rockets causing minimal damage, artillery fire was directed onto the firing locations.
+On 8 August at 07:10 a U.S./ARVN firebase 4 mi south of Gio Linh was hit by five 140 mm rockets, killing two marines and a Vietnamese civilian, artillery fire was directed onto the firing location.
+At 08:45 and 12:45 a U.S./ARVN firebase 7 mi southwest of Gio Linh was hit by 122 mm rockets, causing minimal damage, artillery fire was directed onto the firing locations.